choreonoid/choreonoid-doc/en/ros/tank-tutorial/step2.rst

    - Labo1
    - AISTSimulator

-To add the RttJointStatePublisher, create a SimpleController item as a child item of the Tank item and select "RttJointStatePublisher.so" in its "Controller Module" property dialog.
+To add RttJointStatePublisher, create a SimpleController item as a child of the Tank item and select "RttJointStatePublisher.so" in its "Controller Module" property dialog.

-Let's save the project in this state.
-In this tutorial, we will save a separate project file for each step.
-So let's save this project as "step2.cnoid".
-Also, let's create a launch file for step 2.
-For now, create "step2.launch" by copying "step1.launch", which is the launch file created for step 1.
-Then, modify the part of "step1.cnoid" to "step2.cnoid".
-Then, "step2.launch" will look like the following.
+Save the project in this state.
+This tutorial saves separate project files for each step, so save this as "step2.cnoid".
+Also create a launch file for Step 2 by copying "step1.launch" to create "step2.launch", then modify "step1.cnoid" to "step2.cnoid".
+The resulting "step2.launch" will be:

 .. code-block:: xml